You may be surprised that some plants that can help keep flies away are already growing in your yard.

 12. Mint

-Place potted mint plants around the patio or deck areas where you entertain.
+Place potted mint plants around the patio or deck areas where you can entertain.
 The aroma will discourage flies from buzzing around you and your guests.

 You can also crush a few mint leaves in your hands and rub them on your skin for a natural insect repellent.